yhagio/tutorialedge.net/content/javascript/vuejs/getting-started-with-vuejs.md

 twitter: "https://twitter.com/Elliot_F"
 ---

-In this tutorial, we are going to look at how you can setup your development environment so that you can get started writing your own VueJS .
+In this tutorial, we are going to look at how you can setup your development environment so that you can get started writing your own VueJS.

 We will be utilizing the `vue-cli` in order to start our project off and then we'll be diving in and making a few edits, before finally building it using the same `vue-cli`.

+## Video Tutorial

+<div style="position:relative;height:0;padding-bottom:56.3%"><iframe src="https://www.youtube.com/embed/ac5asCHm1G8?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="639" height="360" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ## A Simple Vue App